-From the installation at the G Space gallery in 2020:
+Text from the installation at the G Space gallery in July 2020:

 Lee Woodman seeks to understand the material world by contrasting the relationships between the final product and the tools needed to build it.
 A tool can be anything that facilitates a task; in many cases it would be near impossible to achieve without it.